linb960/UFOs/README.md

    - Display the full listing of the data file
    - If a change is detected to a filter, update the display to show only data matching the criteria.
    - A __filters__ object holds the key of which filter was changed, ie date, city, state, country or shape.
 The value is the user input.
-   - The updated __filters__ object key and value is then used in to rewrite the table data.
+   - The updated __filters__ object key and value is then used to rewrite the table data.
 The code to do that is here:
 ```
   function filterTable() {
     let filteredData = tableData;